-Magnesium supplements can help quiet a racing mind and make it easier to get a good night’s sleep.
-Our circadian rhythms shift, especially as we age, because of our decreased nutrient consumption and a lower nutrient absorption, which puts many of us at risk for insomnia.
+Magnesium supplements can help slow down a racing mind and make it easier to get a good night’s sleep.
+Our circadian rhythms shift, especially as we age, because of our decreased nutrient consumption and lower nutrient absorption, which puts many of us at risk for insomnia.

 When 46 patients were either given magnesium supplements or a placebo over an eight-week period, the group taking magnesium supplements experienced a significant increase in sleep time, an easier time falling asleep, higher concentrations of melatonin (the hormone responsible for inducing sleepiness) and lower levels of cortisol which are associated with stress.

 Researchers who published the 2012 study in the Journal of Research in Medical Science concluded that magnesium supplementation is low-risk and effective for lowering insomnia symptoms; improves sleep efficiency, sleep time and sleep onset; plus it aids in early morning awakening and lowers concentrations of cortisol.
 (6)